"Plans are your best-educated guesses, be ready to adapt them when meeting the market."

-Start Something That Matters (Amazon) – Personally caring about your business while also giving back to your community or the world are essential for building a startup that makes you feel inspired to be working in.
-Blake does a great job making the case for why this is important, and gives both steps and inspiration on how to make it happen for your own life and business.
+- Start Something That Matters (Amazon) – Personally caring about your business while also giving back to your community or the world is essential for building a startup that makes you feel inspired to be working in.
+Blake does a great job making the case for why this is important and gives both steps and inspiration on how to make it happen for your own life and business.

 One of our favorite on-line business planning tools.

 Enloop On-line Business Planning Tool (FREE - $+) – One of our favorite on-line business planning tools.
 It has a ton of flexibility, offers a clear path to upgrade for more advanced users and circumstances, and is easy to use.
 Free for the basic plan, their completely optional paid tier also supports in-line graphics for adding your own charts and images and financial forecasting – both necessary for a complete plan.
 They also uniquely offer optional AutoTextTM to automatically keep your content consistent and have a superb around-the-clock support staff, even responding to some of our cases over the weekend.
 We recommend using Enloop for your main business planning while using the SBA online tool for additional guidance.